 3.17 Consider for example the question of immediate compliance or postponement.
 God, exalted be His glory, saith: “Eat and drink ….”
 Now, it is not known whether this ordinance must be complied with immediately or if its execution may be justifiably postponed.
 Some believe that it may be decided by external circumstances.
 Once one of the distinguished divines of Najaf set out to visit the Shrine of Imám Ḥusayn, peace be upon Him, accompanied by a number of his pupils.
 In the course of their journey they were waylaid by a group of Bedouin.
 The aforementioned divine immediately handed over all his possessions.
 Whereupon his pupils exclaimed: Your eminence hath always favored postponement in such matters.
 What prompteth you now to act with such haste?”
 Pointing to the spears of the Bedouin, he replied: “The force of external circumstances, my friends!”

-3.18 The founder of the principles of Islámic jurisprudence was Abú-Ḥanífih, who was a prominent leader of the Sunnis.
+3.18 The founder of the principles of Islamic jurisprudence was Abú-Ḥanífih, who was a prominent leader of the Sunnis.
 Such principles had

 existed in former times as well, as hath already been mentioned.
 In this day, however, the approval or rejection of all things dependeth wholly upon the Word of God.
 These differences are not worthy of mention.
 The eye of divine mercy casteth its glance upon all that is past.
 It behooveth us to mention them only in favorable terms, for they do not contradict that which is essential.
 This servant testifieth to his ignorance and beareth witness that all knowledge is with God, the Help in Peril, the Self-Subsisting.